TPG's Bonderman says "Modi euphoria" makes India overpriced

-HONG KONG, Sept 24 Global private equity firm TPG Capital's founding partner David Bonderman said the election of Narendra Modi as India's prime minister had contributed to overpriced buyouts, and warned the new leader may not be able to solve all of the nation's ills.
+HONG KONG Global private equity firm TPG Capital's founding partner David Bonderman said the election of Narendra Modi as India's prime minister had contributed to overpriced buyouts, and warned the new leader may not be able to solve all of the nation's ills.

 Bonderman said that while Modi's election was positive for India, the boost in public markets had a knock-on impact on private equity deals.